What Is a Stockout? Causes, Costs, Impact & Prevention

 How Stockouts Impact Small Businesses

-Out-of-stocks have plenty of negative implications for small businesses, namely:
+Aside from revenue loss, out-of-stocks have plenty of negative implications and long-lasting effects for small businesses, namely:

 Decreased Brand Loyalty